- You can add tables to a document from a Microsoft Excel spreadsheet with Typefi Writer 8.3 or later.

-Note: Hidden rows and columns, formulas and conditional formatting rules are preserved in the embedded spreadsheet but are omitted when converting to Content XML.
+Note: Hidden rows and columns, formulas and conditional formatting rules are preserved in the embedded spreadsheet but are omitted when converting from Word/Excel to Content XML.

 To make changes to the number of header and footer rows, preferred width or other formatting options, do the following:

 - Double-click the Typefi Table tag.

 - Make your changes, and then click OK.

 Excel data can be quickly formatted using cell styles to add borders, fill the cells with color, or change the number format, which allows you to change the appearance of a number without changing the number itself.
 In Writer 8.3 or later, you can customize which formatting is preserved when publishing your data.